 Is it possible to homeschool for free?
-Is it possible to homeschool without money for educational experiences?
+Is it possible to homeschool without funds for educational experiences?
 Is it possible to home school without interference or regulation by others?

 Well, you can come pretty close!
 There will be trade-offs, as we all know, but there is no reason homeschooling K12 aged children can’t be a very free and freeing experience.

 What is “Free?”

 There are nearly 50 meanings to “Free” and we’ll talk about some in this article.
 I’m concentrating on the meanings of free being “at no cost” and “to enjoy personal liberty.”

 Every summer we go to our cabin in Maine and live almost totally “off the grid” for two weeks.
 That is about as much as this city woman can take.
 We draw water from a well.
 We use an outhouse.
 We use a solar cell, PV system, to generate power to charge some 12-volt batteries to run the refrigerator, some lights, and to spark the propane stove.
 It often seems my husband and his brothers spend a lot of money in order to live here for free.
 Free K12 homeschooling is a lot like this.

 So how do you home educate “off the grid?”
 I assume, since you are reading this that you already own a computer and pay for internet access.
 That isn’t free, but is one of those prices you pay to have access to all the free educational resources on A to Z Home’s Cool.